soundshed/soundshed-app/README.md

 ## Build

 - Prerequisites: Node JS 14.x or higher, npm 6.14 or higher.
+Windows, macOS or Linux

 - Building the bluetooth-serial-port node module has various requirements depending on the platform you are developing for: https://github.com/tinyprinter/node-bluetooth-serial-port - we are using a custom fork with minor fixes.